robstrader/presentation-devops-cicd/slides.md

 # What is DevOps?

-DevOps refers to a set of practices that integrates software development (Dev) and IT operations (Ops) to streamline the systems development life cycle.
-Its primary goal is to achieve faster and more reliable delivery of high-quality software.

 Beyond being a methodology, DevOps can be described as a culture or movement that fosters collaboration and communication among software developers, IT professionals, and other stakeholders involved in the software development process.

 <!--